-An exciting opportunity has arisen for a 7/8a Clinical/Forensic Psychologist, to work in Secure and Specialist Learning Disability Division Specialist Community Forensic Services (SCFT).
+An exciting opportunity has arisen for a band 7/8a Clinical/Forensic Psychologist, to work in the Low Secure Services within Mersey Care's Secure and Specialist Learning Disability Division.

 You will be responsible for a clinical caseload, and will receive regular clinical/management supervision.
 You will have management responsibilities to maintain a safe and well led team, and be involved in service development to improve quality service provision.